whalekeykeeper/TEI-publisher-practice/README.md

 # TEI-publisher-practice

-*This is a repository for person practicing with TEI-publisher.*
+*This is a repository for personal practicing with TEI-publisher.*

 Finished session 1 and most part of session 2 of the workshop **Learn TEI Publisher**: